passiv/snaptrade-sdks/sdks/csharp/docs/OptionsApi.md

             var userId = "userId_example";
             var userSecret = "userSecret_example";
-            var accountId = "accountId_example"; // The ID of the account get positions. var optionStrategyId = "optionStrategyId_example"; // Option strategy id obtained from response when creating option strategy object
+            var accountId = "accountId_example"; // The ID of the account the strategy will be placed in. var optionStrategyId = "optionStrategyId_example"; // Option strategy id obtained from response when creating option strategy object

             try